akinsho/dotfiles/README.md

   ![Zsh Prompt](./prompt.png)

 Please **DO NOT** fork or clone this repo.
-It isn't a distro it's only intended for my personal usage, and maybe some inspiration, _not complete duplication_.
-If you see something very weird or very wrong please raise an issue instead.
+It isn't a distro it's intended for my personal usage, and perhaps some inspiration, _not complete duplication_.
+If you see something weird or wrong please raise an issue instead.

 ### Setup

-Setup is managed using [dotbot](https://github.com/anishathalye/dotbot).
+I manage my setup using [dotbot](https://github.com/anishathalye/dotbot).
 To setup symlinks run `./install` in the root directory of the repository

 This package manages symlinking my config files to the correct directories.